In Situ - Kathryn Carter

 Artist Statement:

-I have always been fascinated by first encounters explorers had with imagined worlds, the desire to leave what is known for the unknown, and how exploration has created map making as a way of explaining journeys to previously unknown lands.
-I explore the unknown through painting outside year-round to connect to what I see and how that is able to be translated visually.
+First encounters explorers had with unknown worlds, the desire to leave what is known for the unknown, and how exploration created map making or cartography as a way of explaining journeys to others who came later, has always interested me.

 Kathryn Carter 2025